 Throughout Europe, Anabaptism was considered both a heresy (wrong belief) and a crime punishable by imprisonment or death.
 Although the Mennonites had occasionally found refuge from religious persecution, William Penn’s offer of a home in which all monotheists (believers in a single God) would be free to practice as they pleased was very welcome.

 In 1711, what is now Lancaster County, Pennsylvania, was part of Chester County, the westernmost of the three original counties of Pennsylvania.
 Lancaster County was founded in 1729, almost nineteen years after the grant of lands near the Conestoga to the Mennonites.
 The county seat of Lancaster County was established at the newly-created town of Lancaster.
 By 1733 a “King’s Highway” from Philadelphia and Chester to Lancaster was completed, replacing the Great Conestoga Road as the main route to the west.
 The original Mennonite settlement, once centered on the “main drag”, was now a backwater.
 But for ten years or more, virtually anyone passing to the west of the Province would have walked under the shadow of the 1719 House.

 An excellent source for information about the early Mennonite settlement in Lancaster County in general and about the 1719 House in specific is the book A Modest Mennonite Home by Steve Friesen, with photographs by John Herr and introduction by Andrew Wyeth.
-This book and many other fine titles is available through the Museum Gift-shop.
+This book and many other fine titles are available through the Museum Store.